-In March 2013, Bear Creek Mining entered into an option agreement to acquire a 100% of the 3,500 hectare Maria Jose gold property, located in Ancash, Peru.
-Bear Creek subsequently signed an option agreement with AMS, a Peruvian tunneling contractor and gold producer, providing for a future joint venture to explore and develop the Maria Jose gold-quartz vein system.
-AMS is required to complete 2,000 meters of tunneling and cross-cuts in the vein systems, at its cost, to earn a 51% undivided interest in the mineral concessions.
-Following AMS earning its 51% interest, the two parties will form a joint venture agreement.
-This arrangement allows Bear Creek to minimize its exploration costs while maintaining a meaningful ownership interest in the property with a reputable operating partner.
+The Company acquired the Maria Jose Prospect in 2013 by way of an option agreement with a private Peruvian third party to acquire 100% of the 3,500-hectare property.
+In 2015 the Company signed an option and joint venture agreement with Analytica Mineral Services SAC (“AMS”), to explore and develop the Maria Jose gold-quartz vein system.
+AMS, a Peruvian tunneling contractor and gold producer, is expected to complete 2,000 meters of tunneling and cross-cuts in the vein systems, at its sole cost, in order to earn a 51% undivided interest in the mineral concessions.
+Upon AMS earning its 51% interest, the two parties will form a joint venture agreement with standard terms.

 In December 2015, Bear Creek and AMS made a negotiated purchase payment of $1.2 million to the underlying owner, thereby acquiring a 100% interest in the company holding the Maria Jose mineral concessions.
 There are no underlying royalties; however, under the purchase agreement, the Company and AMS are obligated to pay an additional $2.1 million, in proportion to their respective joint venture interests, on commencement of commercial production.

 During 2018, AMS secured surface rights agreements with the local community, constructed an access road to the tunnel portal sites and built storage and camp facilities.
 Additionally, during 2018 AMS received the regional permits required to undertake the planned tunneling program, which consequently commenced in late 2018.
 The tunneling program is designed to explore for high-grade gold mineralization in the veins and establish resource potential.